LightJason/lightjason.github.io/content/tutorials/environment.md

 ### Variable Builder

 For creating fast access to data of the environment (size) and agent name (hashcode) we use a variable builder that gets the environment also as reference {{< linelink "" "variablebuilder" "13, 15, 17" >}}.
 The _generate_ method creates constants for each plan {{< linelink "" "variablebuilder" "20-27" >}}.
-In detail to the environment data {{< linelink "" "variablebuilder"  "25" >}} create a variable with the size of the environment
+Regarding the environment data, {{< linelink "" "variablebuilder"  "25" >}} creates a variable with the size of the environment

 <!-- htmlmin:ignore -->
 {{< githubsource user="LightJason" repo="Examples" file="src/main/java/myagentproject/CVariableBuilder.java" lang="java" branch="tutorial-environment" id="variablebuilder" >}}